I am a homeless veteran. What assistance is available?

 Village of Almond

 Village of Amherst

 Village of Park Ridge

 Village of Whiting

-The municipalities below collect the taxes due January 31.
-The County Treasurer collects for ALL municipalities after January 31 except for the City of Stevens Point.
+The municipalities below collect the first installment of current taxes.
+The County Treasurer collects real estate taxes for ALL municipalities after first installment except for the City of Stevens Point.

 Town of Almond